oscarbonilla.com

 Have you ever wondered whether some books would be better if the author had rewritten them after they were done?
 I have wondered that about the Harry Potter books.

 I read the original Harry Potter books back when they came out, and even though I found them quite entertaining, they have many flaws.
 They got progressively worse as their universe became more complicated and they tried to have a deeper story.
 But it definitely shows in the books that J.K.
-Rowling did not have a "grand plan" and was basically just making stuff up as she went.
+Rowling did not have a grand plan and was basically just making stuff up as she went.
 In the words of nexes300:

 Rowling showed absolutely no planning of the universe past the third book and added things as she liked.
 Also, Hogwarts is a failure of a school, and Harry and his friends are terrible magic users.